TDarkShadow/iheartnewvegas/main.md

 [**Metal Helmets - Female Replacements**](https://www.nexusmods.com/newvegas/mods/56699)
 Replaces the female Metal Armor helmets with their male counterparts.
 - Hide **textures\interface**.

+> ℹ️ This hides unnecessary textures that also overwrite those from **Consistent Pip-Boy Icons**.

 [**Power Armor Gloves**](https://www.nexusmods.com/newvegas/mods/58800)
 Adds armored gloves to all Power Armors in the game.